A for

 }

-These examples are intended to show how to use the for
+These examples are meant to show how to use the for

 loop.
-It does not mean that it is the best way to solve the problem they address.
-Normally there are better alternatives.
+It does not mean that it is the best way to solve the problems they address.
+Typically, there are better alternatives.